tomrittervg/crypto-usability-study/README.md

 When comparing aloud between two participants it will be between two participants and we will otherwise not interfere except to impose a time limit.
 One will have a fingerprint on a business card, the other will have a fingerprint on a screen.
 They will talk to each other over cell phones, and the one with a screen will give us an answer when they are satisfied they have made a dtermination.
 We will try to figure out an appropriate amount of time to give them by performing some preliminary testing.

-When comparing between two participants on the phone the tester will measure, in addition to a correct or incorrect determination, how many times the participants asks the other to repeat the last token, slow down, or otherwise change how they're reciting it.
-They will also stop the clock when the participants make a determination prior to the time limit expiring.
+When comparing between two participants on the phone the tester will measure, in addition to a correct or incorrect determination, how long the participants make a determination prior to the time limit expiring.

 ## Error Rates